ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 You’ll be able to choose whether to open a savings-based Lifetime ISA, with fixed interest rates, or an investment-based Lifetime ISA, where you can choose to invest in a range of shares, funds and bonds.

-Bear in mind there are some considerations you should be mindful of before you choose an investment based ISA. our Lifetime ISA explained article will help you to make an informed decision.
+Bear in mind there are some considerations you should be mindful of before you choose an investment based ISA.
+Our Lifetime ISA explained article will help you to make an informed decision.

-Investment ISAs give you access to a wide range of international share markets, covering potentially over 9000 shares.
+A Stocks & Shares ISA gives you access to a wide range of international share markets, covering potentially over 9000 shares.
 You can buy and sell shares issued by companies on any recognised exchange in the world.

 You’ll also have access to listed investment trusts, investment funds and Exchange-traded funds or ETFs.
 Between them they can provide access to a wider range of companies and sectors, including overseas companies, commercial property, commodities, currencies and infrastructure.